 Baratza has always been one of the big pioneers in espresso grinders, throwing out innovation after innovation and making our coffee a little bit better every time.
 We really appreciate that.
 Since their inception in 1999, they've come up with a lot of hits, like the Encore or Virtuoso.
 In 2016, we saw the start of the Sette Series, with the Sette 270W taking the award for Best New Product for Consumer Coffee or Tea Preparation and Serving Equipment (Electrical) from SCAA.
 If you've been looking for a new grinder to upgrade your burgeoning coffee bar, you may have seen one of Bartaza's Sette grinders.
 Today, we'll take an in-depth look at the Sette 30 AP, Sette 270, and the new Sette 270Wi.
 We'll parse what makes them great, what sets them apart, and how they compare.

-Let's start off with the Sette 30 AP, with the lightest price tag of the bunch at $249.
+Let's start off with the Sette 30 AP.
 This grinder is actually kind of a steal, really.
 For one, you get a grinder from Baratza, a respectable brand in its own right.
 As well, you get a powerful entry level espresso grinder.
 Let's unpack what this means.

 We'll begin with what it's made of.
 The Sette 30 AP owes its name to two key elements: the number of grind settings and the burr set.
 There are 30 grind settings to choose from, with a range 230 to 950 microns, a range that all grinders in the Sette line share.
 This is a pretty generous range to consider, nearly pushing the Sette line into the All-Purpose Grinder category.
 You'll find that you can get decent results for drip and pour over, but the Settes won't grind quite coarse enough for French press.